mandalaverse/noderunner/README.md

 <details>
   <summary><b>Mission and Current situation</b></summary>

-Currently if you're building a dapp on cardano you have one of few choices on how to agragate the Cardano blockchain data your dapp might need to function properly.
+Currently if you're building a dapp on cardano you have one of few choices on how to aggregate the Cardano blockchain data your dapp might need to function properly.

-One of the biggest solutions and easiest thus far has been dbSync, which is pretty resource intensive and even after full sync still takes up quite a bit of HD space and takes quite a while to sync on top of need the cardano node to sync as well.
+One of the most widely used and easiest solution thus far has been dbSync.
+However, using dbSync is rather resource intensive and even after full sync still takes up quite a bit of HD space and takes quite a while to sync on top of need the cardano node to sync as well.

-There is also services like blockfrost where a user can sign up for an account receive an API key and use blockfrost REST API to access whatever data you might need but it doesn't really give you a dapp and if blockfrost services go down so does your dapp.
+There is also services like Blockfrost where a user can sign up for an account, receive an API key and use blockfrost REST API to access whatever data you might need but it doesn't really give you a dApp and if Blockfrost services go down so does your dApp.

-However through out the last few months several projects have emerged that give you the power of dbSync and are a lot less cumbersome.
+However, there are several projects developed as of recent that give you the power of dbSync and are more efficient and a lot less cumbersome on resource utilization.
 They are not replacements for dbSync per say and usually you have to bundle one or two of these services together to achieve what DB sync offers in one service.
-But in return you have only maybe 3 or 4 micro services that still take up and use a lot less resources then dbSync does.
+Yet, in return there can be 3 or 4 micro-services for example that still take up and use a lot less resources then dbSync does.

 For example DB sync system requirements currently are:
 ```